ZJUCAGD/glmyreservoiroptimize/README.md

-# Code of "Topology Structure Optimization of Reservoirs Using GLMY Homology"
+# Topology Structure Optimization of Reservoirs Using GLMY Homology